freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 270.1

-Commit messages often start with `fix:` or `feat:` among others to help people understand what your commit is doing.
+Commit messages often start with `fix:` or `feat:`, among others, to help people understand what your commit was for.
 Check your `git log` again to see the new commit added.

 #### HINTS